pc942/cv_challenge_apt_4201/README.md

 The model was trained on a dataset containing images of various university buildings taken from different angles and lighting conditions.
 The model can predict one of the 10 university building names accurately.

 Our goal was to create a buiding classifier with low computational cost.
-Thus, we trained 3 different image classifications models for this challenge: YOLOv11x-cls (ultralytics), swinv2-tiny-patch4-window8-256 (huggingface/microsoft), swinv2-small-w8_3rdparty_in1k-256px (mmdet).
+Thus, we trained 3 different image classifications models for this challenge: YOLOv11x-cls (ultralytics), swinv2-tiny-patch4-window8-256 (huggingface/microsoft), swinv2-small-w8_3rdparty_in1k-256px (mmcv).

 ### Problem Statement